ovh/cds/contrib/workflow-templates/demo-usage-service-postgresql/README.md

 # Description

-*This is a demo tempate*
+*This is a demo template*

 The Service Link prerequisite allow you to use any Docker image as a dependency of a job.

-This is pretty useful if you want to make some tests with a real database, or put your builded application as a job prerequisite for doing some tests.
+This is pretty useful if you want to make some tests with a real database, or put your built application as a job prerequisite for doing some tests.

 Doc: https://ovh.github.io/cds/docs/tutorials/service-requirement-pg/